Frequently Asked Questions

 A: The front of our shop is the café, designed to serve coffee and other drinks and treats.
 No cats ever enter this area for safety and health reasons.
 All of the cats stay in a separate area called the Cat Lounge, a room that we provide free to Leon County Humane Society to serve as a foster home for their cats up for adoption.
 The café has plenty of seating ideal for studying and hanging out including bar seating along a viewing glass that overlooks the Cat Lounge.

-We do charge an hourly rate of $12.00 per person for the Cat Lounge with a maximum capacity of 10 people.
+Walk-ins are charged an hourly rate of $15.00 per person for the Cat Lounge with a maximum capacity of 10 people.
 Anything that you order from the coffee bar you are welcome to bring in with you to the Cat Lounge.
 Walk-ins are accepted based on availability.
 We highly recommend you reserve a spot in the lounge before coming in to ensure we have room for you.
+Reservations can be made online for $14.00 per person for an hour.
 All reservations start at the top of each hour, so please plan accordingly for check-in and ordering beverages.

 Q. What is your policy for children?

 Adult supervision and accompaniment is required for children under 13 at all times.
-Admission for children is $12.00.
+Walk-in admission for children is $15.00 and online reservations for children are $14.00.

 Infants under 2 are not allowed in the cat lounge.